 - Perform exercises regularly to stretch and maintain the flexibility of the muscles and lessen the tension.

-- Seek the help of the physical therapist for some rehabilitation exercises to stretch and strengthen the muscles as well as lifestyle changes to prevent muscle knots.
+- Consult a physical therapist for some rehabilitation exercises to stretch and strengthen the muscles as well as lifestyle changes to prevent muscle knots.

 - Maintain good posture to prevent muscle knots.
 Sit up and stand up straight and avoid tensing the shoulders.